swaxi/SGTool/README.md

 - Dowload the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager

 # Inputs
 - Supports data geotiff, grd, ers formats

-# Tips
+# How To
-- Simple Potential field calculations, mostly FFT-based
-- Adds suffix (e.g. _RTP) to input filename and stores results in same directory.
-Converts grd to tif on loading, but leaves ers as is.
+1) Load a raster image from file
+- If a GRD grid (Oasis Montaj) is selected, the plugin will attempt to load CRS from the associated xml file, if this is not possible a CRS of EPSG:4326 is assumed.
+In any case the grid is saved as geotiff.
+2) Whatever layer is shown in the layer selector will be the one processed by whatever combination of filters are selected below.
+- All processed files will be saved as geotiffs or ERS format files depending on the original format, will be saved in the same directory as the original file, and will have a suffix added describing the processing step.
-- Calculates IGRF mag field parameters based on centroid of grid, plus date and survey height
+- If a RTP or RTE calculation is performed, it is possible to define the magenitc field manually or the IGRF mag field parameters can be assigned based on the centroid of grid, plus date and survey height
-- If a layer with a given name already loaded, no calculation is performed
+- If an output layer with a given name is already loaded, no calculation is performed, so if you want to update a layer, close it first, maybe after renaming it.
-- Processing methods preceded by a dot should be performed on line-direction-filtered and reduced to pole/equator data
 - Length units are defined by grid properties (so Lat/Long wavelengths should be defined in degrees!)
+3) If multiple processing steps are required, first apply one process, select the result and then apply subsequent steps.

 # Code development
 - Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin https://g-sherman.github.io/Qgis-Plugin-Builder/